sitolam/arch-setup/README.md

   * Full disk partitioning with optional swap partition
   * Full disk partitioning with LVM
   * Full disk partitioning with LVM and root disk encryption (LVM on LUKS)
+  * Use free space with optional swap partition

 * Networking
   * NetworkManager: Provides detection and configuration to automatically connect to a network